-Applied Technology Services is now accepting applications for the Spring 2014 Practical Nursing program.
+Applied Tech is now accepting applications for the Fall 2014 Practical Nursing program.
 Register online today to take the entrance exam here.

 Call 314-989-7570 today for more information.

 The complimentary buffet lunch was catered by the South Tech Culinary Arts Department.